provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetOwnerOrdersResponse"></a>

 ### QueryGetOwnerOrdersResponse
-QueryGetOwnerOrdersResponse is a response message for the QueryGetOwnerOrders endpoint.
+QueryGetOwnerOrdersResponse is a response message for the GetOwnerOrders query.

 | Field | Type | Label | Description |